Show the methods or tactics used by the colonialists to consolidate their rule in Africa.

 6. Provision of Basic Social Services.

-Medical care ensured the availability of a reliable workforce for mines and plantations, while housing and electricity helped extend colonial administrators’ stay.
+Medical care ensured the availability of a reliable workforce for mines and plantations, while housing and electricity helped to make colonial administrators and troops feel comfortable and motivated in African environments.

 Although these services improved infrastructure, their primary purpose was to strengthen the colonial economy and administration.